 - The World Health Organization’s Prequalification Program and its Potential Effect on Data Exclusivity Laws, 60 Food & Drug Law Journal 79 (2005).

 - The Unresolved Debates that Scorched Kyoto: An Analytical Framework, 13 University of Miami International & Comparative Law Review 233 (2005).

 - Book Note, 13 Florida State Journal of Transnational Law & Policy 573 (2004), Environmental Negotiator Handbook (2003).

 Awards & Recognition

-- Listed as a “Rising Star” in the annual publication of The Florida Super Lawyers, 2010-2016 Editions.
+- Recognized as a “Rising Star” in the annual publication of The Florida Super Lawyers, 2010-2018 editions.